Architecture

 Self-modification without documentation is worse than no self-modification.
 You end up with an agent that has drifted from its initial design, no record of why, and no way to audit the drift.

-Every M2+ modification requires a decision file with four fields:
+Every Tier 2+ modification requires a decision file with four fields:

 This isn’t bureaucracy.
 It’s the minimum viable audit trail for a system that modifies its own behavior.
 Without it, you have no way to distinguish “this change worked” from “we got lucky” — and no way to find which change caused a regression.